 John D. Negroponte is the Vice Chairman of McLarty Associates.
 Ambassador Negroponte joined McLarty Associates in 2009 following a distinguished career in diplomacy and national security.
 He held government positions abroad and in Washington between 1960 and 1997 and again from 2001 to 2008.

-He has been Ambassador to Honduras, Mexico, the Philippines, the United Nations, and Iraq.
-In Washington, he served twice on the National Security Council staff, first as Director for Vietnam in the Nixon Administration and then as Deputy National Security Advisor under President Regan.
-He has also held a cabinet level position as the first Director of National Intelligence under President George W. Bush.
+He has been the U.S. Ambassador to Honduras, Mexico, the Philippines, the United Nations, and Iraq.
+In Washington, he served twice on the National Security Council staff, first as Director for Vietnam in the Nixon Administration and then as Deputy National Security Advisor under President Reagan.
+He also has held a cabinet level position as the first Director of National Intelligence under President George W. Bush.
 His most recent position in government was as Deputy Secretary of State where he served as the State Department’s Chief Operating Officer.

-Ambassador Negroponte serves as Chairman of the Council of the Americas/Americas Society.
-He is also Co-chairman of the US-Philippines Society and a member of the Secretary of State’s Foreign Affairs Policy Board.
-Since 2013, he has been Chairman of the Intelligence and National Security Alliance.
+Ambassador Negroponte serves as Chairman Emeritus of the Council of the Americas/Americas Society.
+He is also Co-chairman of the US-Philippines Society and a past member of the Secretary of State’s Foreign Affairs Policy Board.
+He also served as Chairman of the Intelligence and National Security Alliance.

-Ambassador Negroponte has received numerous awards in recognition of his more than four decades of public service, including the State Department’s Distinguished Service Medal on two separate occasions, (the highest award which can be conferred by the Secretary of State).
-President George W. Bush presented him with the National Security Medal for his outstanding contributions to US national security.
+Ambassador Negroponte has received numerous awards in recognition of his more than four decades of public service including the State Department’s Distinguished Service Medal on two separate occasions, the highest award which can be conferred by the Secretary of State, and on January 16, 2009, President Bush awarded Ambassador Negroponte the National Security Medal for his outstanding contributions to U.S. national security.